Please also see my All-Time World Cup Team Index.

 CM/DM: Roy Keane

-Captain of Manchester United from 1997 to 2005, where he won one Champions' League, 7 Preimer League titles and 4 FA Cups.
+Keane was the captain of Manchester United from 1997 to 2005, where he won one Champions' League, 7 Preimer League titles and 4 FA Cups.
 He was the PWA Player of the Year in 2000.
-He palyed for Ireland at USA 1994, but was sent home 4 years later before the start of the WC in 2002.
+He had 67 caps.
+He played for Ireland at the 1994 World Cup Finals in the USA, but was sent home 4 years later before the start of the World Cup Finals in 2002.

-He went to both WC Finals in 1990 and 1994.
-He was the captain in 1994.
+Townsend went to both WC Finals in 1990 and 1994.
+He was the captain of the team in 1994.
 He played for many clubs in England, but most notably with Norwich, Chelsea and Aston Villa.

 CM/AM: Johnny Giles